As Uber hunts for a deal, can Postmates leverage an IPO? – TechCrunch

 The IPO market

 Despite some blips, if Postmates has managed anything like revenue growth acceleration because people have been staying home and ordering more food and other goods, the company’s IPO story could prove attractive.
-And if so, the firm could perhaps best what a cash-burning company can afford to part with in an M&A transaction by going public.
+If so, the firm could perhaps best what a cash-burning company can afford to part with in an M&A transaction by going public.

 Let’s check the tape.
 It’s a commonly known fact that the public markets have favored technology companies this year, especially software companies.
 For many venture-backed companies, this is great news.
 For Postmates, it’s a slightly different equation, as its margins won’t match those of software companies, nor will its revenue recur in a similar fashion.